9 Football Accumulator Near Misses: So Close to Big Wins!

 Practice makes perfect, they say, but a lack of experience cost 19-year-old Jordan Donnellan an astonishing amount of money.

-The teenage barman had spent Sunday evening partying with his friends and family in the pub after Juventus beat Catania to see all 14 of his predictions come in on a 14-team accumulator, landing him what he believed to be a life-changing £1 million.
+The teenager spent Sunday evening partying with his friends and family in the pub after Juventus beat Catania to see all 14 of his predictions come in on a 14-team accumulator.

-The youngster had predicted all 14 scores correctly.
 However, he had filled in the Weekend Result Rush coupon, which requires both teams to score in each match, rather than a Weekend Quickslip, therefore voiding his win.

 8. £49,000 lost by toddler

-Everyone knows that smartphone and children are a bad mix.
 If they aren’t blowing thousands of pounds on virtual currencies, they’re cashing out your accumulator bets prematurely, losing you a lot of money in the process.

-Gary Walter, a 24-year-old father of two from Birmingham, was silly enough to leave his phone on the back-seat of the car next to his 3-year-old toddler, Archie.
+Gary Walter, a 24-year-old father of two from Birmingham, was silly enough to leave his phone on the back seat of the car next to his 3-year-old toddler, Archie.

 Earlier that day Mr Walter had placed a 13-team acca which was set to win him almost £50,000 if all of his predictions landed.

-With ten games still to play, the accident didn’t seem quite so bad, but as results continued to go his way, or, at this point, against him, Mr Walter realised that he had missed out on a whopping £48,993.
+With 10 games still to play, the accident didn’t seem quite so bad, but as results continued to go his way, or, at this point, against him, Mr Walter realised that he had missed out on a whopping £48,993.

 Gary Walter's 3-year-old son cashed-out his potential £50,000 accumulator.